aidanharris/Sabnzbd-Sickrage-Arch-Docker/README.md

 ## Why Arch

 The main reason is the Aur.
 Having access to the AUR makes it so much easier to install Sabnzbd and Sickrage.
 You only have to look at the [Dockerfile](https://github.com/aidanharris/Sabnzbd-Sickrage-Arch-Docker/blob/master/Dockerfile) to see this.
 Secondly it's not as bad as you might think!
-Because it's based on snapshots (See [pritunl/archlinux](https://hub.docker.com/r/pritunl/archlinux/)) the container should (hopefully) remain consistent overtime.
+Because it's based on snapshots (See [pritunl/archlinux](https://hub.docker.com/r/pritunl/archlinux/)) the container should (hopefully) remain consistent over time.
 Instead of updating the container with pacman (i.e `pacman -Syu`) you simply replace it with a newer container (see below).

 ## Updating